 The answer to this question depends on the type of stamped sealer you have installed.
 If you have a maintain stamped concrete patio pool surface that has been sealed with a quality sealant with gator grip shark slip resistance added, it will be safe to walk on all the time.
 However, if you have a sealed stamped concrete patio pool surface with no gator grip, it will not be safe to walk on when wet.
-Sealed colored concrete with no gator grip protection can become very slippery when wet and can cause serious injuries.
+Sealed-colored concrete with no gator grip protection can become very slippery when wet and can cause serious injuries.

-If you are considering installing stamp concrete, be sure to choose a reputable contractor who will seal your patio with a quality sealant that has slip resistance additives, such as gator shark grip added to the sealer.
+If you are considering installing stamp concrete, be sure to choose a reputable contractor who will seal your patio with a quality sealant that has slip-resistance additives, such as gator shark grip added to the sealer.
 This will ensure that your patio is safe to walk on and will last for many years.

-We use maximum strength gator shark grip slip resistance additives to all our patios, walkways, and driveways.
+We use maximum strength gator shark grip slip resistance additives for all our patios, walkways, and driveways.
 The results are incredible and customers do not have to worry at all about problems with stamped concrete pool decks.

 While having bare wet feet coming in and out of the pool is not a problem anymore.
-You will have surface foot traction even if it is in, wet conditions, snow conditions, or dry conditions, Total protection 24/7.
+You will have surface foot traction even if it is in, wet conditions, snow conditions, or dry conditions, with Total protection 24/7.

 - Is Stamped Concrete Worth The Money